-That is why Yemeni’s who follow Christ do so with all their hearts.
+That is why every single one of the Christians in Yemen follows Christ with all their hearts.
 “There is no way back.
 We all know that.
 Becoming a Christian will cost you so much; there is nothing that will make you turn your back on Him,” he says.

 Jamil migrated out of Yemen before the war started, but he regularly returns to encourage his Christian brothers and sisters.
 A lot has changed for Yemeni Christians since the war started, Jamil notices.
 “The violence has affected the church enormously.
 Many Christians had to leave their communities; they are now scattered all over the country,” Jamil shares.
 “It may sound strange, but the fact that many Christian families had to flee has become a huge blessing.
 There are Christians everywhere in the country now, not just in certain pockets.
 And the faith is growing because, as Christians, we seem to have lost our fear.
 Through the crisis and the war God has empowered us to share the Gospel wherever we are.”